 The truth is that the natural function of a healthy immune system is the best defence against the common cold.
 While it's no guarantee that you won't succumb to sniffles or a sore throat, eating a balanced and varied diet that includes plenty of fruit and veg will ensure you're getting all the vital micronutrients that your immune system needs to work effectively.

-Nutritionist Kerry Torrens shares her three top tips to support the natural function of the immune system, plus how the recipes from our latest Healthy Diet Plan can help you achieve your goal.
+Nutritionist Kerry Torrens shares her top tips to support the natural function of the immune system, plus how the recipes from our latest Healthy Diet Plan can help you achieve your goal.

 Discover more bonus content from our experts, designed to help you feel your best.
 Find out how to feel more energetic, cut back on sugar and support your immunity.